 Need any lightweight gear before heading to the Yukon River

 I had hoped to set off early and make good distance on the river before the expected bad weather hit.
 But it was well into the afternoon when I finally got on the water.
 I was traveling by canoe solo.
 Something I had never done before.
 I had to learn how to control the canoe.

 What was its tipping point?
 How best do I load the canoe?
 It was a learning experience.
 Not to mention my bicycle was strapped to the canoe!
 I didn’t make it very far in the first day!
 I set up camp alone next to the river just short of the infamous Lake Leberge.

-I had been warned there were two main dangers in canoeing the river.
+I had been warned there were two main dangers in Canoeing the Yukon river Whitehorse to Dawson.
 Firstly, Lake Leberge was considered dangerous due to the sudden and brutal storms that materialise from nowhere and smash people canoeing the Lake.
 Years ago when this area was frequented by paddle steamers some of them ended their voyage at the bottom of the Lake with several people loosing their lives to the vicious storms.
 Secondly there was the Five Fingers Rapids that swallows canoes for breakfast and spit them out the other side.
 I was told of many canoe trips that ended in disaster due to the rapids!

 The second day of the trip I saw calm weather as I set off across the potentially dangerous Lake Leberge.
 The weather was calm with no wind.
 The expected tailwinds didn’t materialise and I smashed out a very hard fought 27km on the scenic right hand shore before making camp.
 My arm muscles haven’t had a work out for a while.